wp-plugins/real-estate-by-rewebapps/readme.txt

 == Changelog ==

-= 1.4.4 =
+= 1.4.5 =

-* Added edit link for Neighborhood Galleries
+* Removed Author Box from Properties/Testimonials/Neighborhoods Post Types
+* NextGen-Gallery feature for Properties/Neighborhoods is hidden if plugin is not activated
+* All Agents will display when assigning to Testimonials

 = 1.3 =